patarra/simple-task-manager/docs/index.md

 - **⏱️ Cron Scheduling**: Standard cron expressions for flexible scheduling
 - **📝 Centralized Logging**: All task executions logged in one place

+!!! info "Personal Project"
+    This is a personal project, primarily built for my own use.
+It is provided as-is, without any warranty or guarantee.
+Use at your own risk.

 ## Architecture Overview

 ```